nimrossum/research-project/docs/main.typ

 "Reasons for skews:
  - Code that was deleted again and no longer present in final version" Intentional survivorship bias
 == Limitations of compression distance

-1. it's much slower to compute than \<- is it though???
+1. it's much slower to compute than traditional metrics like LoCC.

 2. limited window size @cebrian2005common leading to distorted distance measurements, especially in worst case when comparing identical objects exceeding these size constraints.
 This means that we are back to just measuring something similar to the byte distance

 == Git Truck

 If you look beyond our bachelors project, where we all four worked on the project, you see that Dawid joined as a contributor during his master thesis.
-Af ter that, Thomas did his master thesis on the project as well, which is very
+After that, Thomas did his master thesis on the project as well, which is very